Source: www.ancientart.as.ua.edu

 There are two ways to achieve it: one is by an exaggerated hand pressure on the reins and the second is via a curb bit.

 It needs to be remembered that rollkur is all about the head and neck angle.
+This can be measured in several ways: against the vertical, against the horse’s neck and compared to ground level.
 The previous post referred to the angle of the horse’s head vs the ground.
-This compares what is normal vs what is forced.
+These measures make it possible to compare what is normal vs what is forced.

-However, the method of forcing the horse’s head and neck to adapt to human needs is not new.
+However, as mentioned above, the method of forcing the horse’s head and neck inwards to adapt to human needs is not new.
 Its history goes back several thousand years.

 “The early horsemen of Central Asia and Eastern Europe used methods of control that were not made of metal; instead they were leather thongs, bone or wood.
 They were tied to cheek pieces made of antler.
 This early evidence for the use of bits comes from an archaeological site in Dereivka, Ukraine.
 Archaeologists have also found 5,000 year old equine remains with evidence of bit wear on the second pre molar teeth.